 Manuscripts can be submitted electronically using the EAJM online submission system (see the Journal's Web site at www.eajm.org).
 Authors who mail manuscripts or images to the Journal will be asked to register at the EAJM online submission system and to submit electronic files.
-Copyright transfer forms and permissions can be mailed to EAJM, Atatürk Üniversitesi Tip Fakultesi EAJM office 25240 Erzurum, Turkey.
+Copyright transfer forms and permissions can be mailed to EAJM, Atatürk Üniversitesi Tıp Fakultesi EAJM office 25240 Erzurum, Turkey.
+Also a scanned copy should be uploaded to the manuscript submission system.